‘Vanderpump Rules’ Scheana Marie Hopes To Marry New Boyfriend Robert Valletta

 Although Scheana Marie isn’t ruling out the idea of marrying her current boyfriend, she went on to tell The Daily Dish that she isn’t quite ready for an engagement yet.
 That said, she did reveal that if she and Valletta one day get married, they would likely not be signing a prenup before doing so.

 “We’re two people who don’t really believe in that in general.
-So I wouldn’t recommend it, but if whoever I marry wanted it, then that’s a discussion we’ll have to have at that time,” she explained.
+So I wouldn’t recommend it, but if whoever I marry wanted it, then that’s a discussion we’ll have to have at that tim,” she explained.

 To see more of Scheana Marie and her co-stars, tune into the second installment of the Vanderpump Rules Season 5 reunion special on Monday, April 10, at 8 p.m. on Bravo TV.